ReturnInfinity/BareMetal-OS/README.md

 # Running on a physical system

+> [!IMPORTANT]
+> Booting from a USB drive should work but BareMetal does not have a USB storage driver so you will not be able to load any programs after the command line interface comes up.

 > [!CAUTION]
 > Doublecheck that you are writing the disk image to the correct disk

 	dd if=baremetal_os.img of=/dev/sdc

 Once the disk image is written you can install the disk in the system and boot from it.

 // EOF